edgeimpulse/firmware-nordic-nrf52840dk-nrf5340dk/README.md

 **Hardware**

-* Nordic Semiconductors [nRF52840 DK](https://docs.edgeimpulse.com/docs/nordic-semi-nrf52840-dk) or [nRF5340 DK](https://docs.edgeimpulse.com/docs/nordic-semi-nrf5340-dk) development board.
+* Nordic Semiconductor [nRF52840 DK](https://docs.edgeimpulse.com/docs/nordic-semi-nrf52840-dk) or [nRF5340 DK](https://docs.edgeimpulse.com/docs/nordic-semi-nrf5340-dk) development board.
 * [X-NUCLEO-IKS02A1](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html) shield.

     > No IKS02A1 shield?
 You can modify this firmware relatively easily to work with other accelerometers or PDM microphones that are supported in Zephyr.
 See [Working with other sensors](#working-with-other-sensors).